Welcome to today's edition of the Rush 24-7 podcast.

 They knew I was setting out to destroy Wall Street.

-They knew I was gonna go in there and ruin New York, and they still gave me the money.
+They knew I was going to go in there and ruin New York.

 Why should I give it back to them?

-The New York City mayor is defending Wall Street, did so the day before Obama's visit.
+The New York City mayor is defending Wall Street.

-Michael Bloomberg, all upset about what Obama's gonna do to Wall Street, yet he's using his rich man's guilt to force all kinds of taxes and regulations and laws all over New York.
+Yet he's using his rich man's guilt to force all kinds of taxes and regulations and laws all over New York.

-Trans fat salt, you name it.
+Trans fat, salt, you name it.

 He's used his money to make himself king of New York forever.

-Here comes Obama, you know, to as Michael Goodwin said yesterday, finish the job on Wall Street to really ruin it now.
+Here comes Obama, you know, to, as Michael Goodwin said yesterday, finish the job on Wall Street to really ruin it now.

 And Bloomberg starts whining and moaning.

-Uh Man Bo Diddley, uh Rush Limbaugh program.
+Man Bo Diddley, Rush Limbaugh program.

 All right.

-And as you listen to this, uh, we got one, two, three, four, five of them, if I use them all.
+And as you listen to this, we got one, two, three, four, five of them, if I use them all.

-We can have five of them here.
+We got five of them here.

-Remember, you are listening to a guy who has never ever held a real job in the productive economy.
+And as you listen to this man, if you listen to Obama, remember, you are listening to a guy who has never, ever held a real job in the productive economy.

-He has never ever invested or taken a risk in a business.
+He has never, ever invested or taken a risk in a business.

-He has never ever had to make a payroll.
+He has never, ever had to make a payroll.

 He has not the slightest understanding for how commerce works.